Frequently Asked Questions:

 Is the body included in CB Trauma Work?

 Are dreams included as well?

 Yes.
-As messages from your vast consciousness, dreams provide immense wisdom and guidance.
+As messages from the vast consciousness, dreams provide immense wisdom and guidance.
 (Dreams are not required in trauma work, so if you do not recall your dreams, that is fine.)

 What types of trauma does CB Trauma Work address?

-Types of trauma addressed by CB Trauma Work include physical, emotional, sexual, military, medical, spiritual, and cultural trauma.
+Types of trauma addressed by CB Trauma Work include physical, emotional, sexual, medical, spiritual, and cultural trauma.

 How did this Trauma Work develop?

 When Judith Hendin worked with clients’ body symptoms using the Conscious Body technique, buried trauma often surfaced.
-That created a need to address this emerging trauma within the context of inner selves and their energies.
+This created a need to address emerging trauma within the context of inner selves and their energies.
 Over a period of 20 years, Trauma Work based on the Energies of Selves developed.